bkersbergen/bkersbergen.github.io/_src/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a data scientist working at bol.com where I designed and created the recommendation and personalisation systems for bol.com over the past decade.
+I'm a data scientist working at bol.com where I designed and created the recommendation and personalisation systems for bol.com for more than a decade.
-In the beginning of 2021 I also started as a PhD candidate at the University of Amsterdam.
+In January 2021 I started as a PhD candidate at the University of Amsterdam in the AI for retail lab (AIRLab).
 My research interests include large scale recommender systems.